Jono711/PCSCproject/README.md

 Once the (x,y) data points are generated, you can choose one from a variety of action to be done:

-1) Do some data fitting of the data points, given a certain degree of polynome to be found;
+1) Do some data fitting of the data points, given a certain degree of polynome to be found (name = "DataFitting");

-2) Find the best polynome to approximate our data, up to a certain degree of polynome;
+2) Find the best polynome to approximate our data, up to a certain degree of polynome (name = "DataFittingFind");

-3) Find the piece-wise third-degree interpolation  with given derivative at the first point and at the end point;
+3) Find the piece-wise third-degree interpolation  with given derivative at the first point and at the end point (name = "InterpolationClamped");

-4) Find the piece-wise third-degree interpolation  with the same derivative at the first point and at the end point;
+4) Find the piece-wise third-degree interpolation  with the same derivative at the first point and at the end point (name = "InterpolationNatural");

-5) Find the polynomial interpolation of the data.
+5) Find the polynomial interpolation of the data (name = "PolyInterpolation").

 Finally 'Output' class displays the results in three different fashions.
 A terminal message that will display the original data as well as the found function.
 A python file that will display both the (x,y) data points and the computed function, or both.